tenstorrent/tt-studio/README.md

      ```

 > **Note**: To use Tenstorrent hardware, use the `--tt-hardware` flag with the `startup.sh` script.
 This will enable the necessary hardware configurations automatically without manual changes to `docker-compose.yml`.
 See the [Hardware Configuration](#hardware-configuration) section for details.
+> **Note**: To use Tenstorrent hardware, use the `--tt-hardware` flag with the `startup.sh` script.
+This will enable the necessary hardware configurations automatically without manual changes to `docker-compose.yml`.
+See the [Hardware Configuration](#hardware-configuration) section for details.

 ---